Ivanioel/seq_nms_yolo_v2/README.md

 And you will see detection results in `video/output`

+13. (Extra) If you want to try with different videos and with seq-nms and only nms, execute `execute_all.sh` in the video folder (giving it execution permision) and all the sample videos in the video folder will be used.

 ## Reference

 This project copies lots of code from [darknet](https://github.com/pjreddie/darknet) , [Seq-NMS](https://github.com/lrghust/Seq-NMS) and  [models](https://github.com/tensorflow/models).